rabiloo/python-flysystem/README.md

 Flysystem is created by [Frank de Jonge](https://github.com/frankdejonge) and https://thephpleague.com/

-Python Flysystem is a port for Python
+Python Flysystem is a port of Flysystem for Python

 ## Install